OIM3600/resources/hw/credit.md

 ## Getting Started

 1. On GitHub Desktop, make sure your current repository is `OIM3600`.
 Then click `Repository` -> `Open in Visual Studio Code` to oplen the folder in your **VS Code**.
 2. In VS Code, create a new folder `credit`.
-Then, under `mario-less` folder, create a new file, `credit.py`.
+Then, under `credit` folder, create a new file, `credit.py`.

 ## Credit Cards